ForgeRock/forgerock-ios-sdk/README.md

 ## Installation

 ### Cocoapods
-Use following pods in your `Podfile` to install FR iOS SDK module(s) you want to install the latest version.
+Use the following pods in your `Podfile` to install FR iOS SDK module(s) if you want to install the latest version.

 ```
 pod 'FRAuth' // Authentication module for Access Manager